 She is a member of Governance & Nominations Committee.

-Alan Newton is the Chair of the Audit & Risk Committee of the University and a member of the Open College of the Arts Board of Trustees.
+Alan Newton is the Chair of the Audit & Risk Committee of the University and Chair of the Open College of the Arts Board of Trustees.
 He is a Senior Adviser in the Resolution Directorate of the Bank of England, a non-executive director of Belmont Green Finance Limited and a trustee of Reach South Academy Trust.
 Alan was a partner in Freshfields Bruckhaus Deringer LLP for over twenty-five years until his retirement in April 2015, during which time he held a number of senior leadership positions in the firm, serving at various times as an elected member of its principal supervisory and strategic body, the Partnership Council, the Global Head of its Finance Practice, a member of its executive management committee, the Practice Committee, the Managing Partner of the London Finance Department and the Head of its Structured Finance Practice.
 Based in London for most of his career, he has also lived and worked in Italy and New York.

 Alan was educated at Exeter College, University of Oxford, and the Courtauld Institute of Art.
 He is currently studying for a PhD in art history at the University of Bristol.